OM1807/AI-Agents-for-me/docs/BackendAPI_Documentation.md

 ## Conclusion

-The SDLC Agents Backend API provides a comprehensive, type-safe interface for AI-powered SDLC automation.
+The DevOrbit AI Backend API provides a comprehensive, type-safe interface for AI-powered SDLC automation.
 With support for multiple streaming protocols, extensive third-party integrations, and a flexible agent workflow system, it serves as a robust foundation for building intelligent development tools.

 For questions or support, consult the OpenAPI documentation at `/docs` or `/redoc`.